 One way your information might get leaked from a safe site is if you follow links or banners, even to affiliate companies – they may not have the same excellent standards as the company you signed up with, so each time someone asks for your information, read their policy.

-Most trustworthy sites will aggregate your information before sending it – that means that the companies that pay for your information might be able to learn that 28-year-old, high school-educated women from California prefer blue packaging, but not your name or any other identifying information.
+Most trustworthy sites will aggregate your information before sending it – that means that the companies that pay for your information might be able to learn that a 28-year-old, high school-educated female from California prefers blue packaging over red, but not your name or any other identifying information.

-It will also be mixed in with all the information from other people, so you are basically unidentifiable.
+It will also be mixed with information from other people, so you are essentially unidentifiable.
+An unknown.

-The Most Common Incentives (and How To Choose Which Is Right For You).
+The Most Common Incentives: How To Choose Which Is Right For You.

 Different sites offer different incentives – that’s not surprising information.